Singapore Company Registration in 2023: Complete Guide

 Step 3

 You need to determine the structure of your company.
-That is, how your business will be governed.
-ACRA will want this detail before you can register your business.
+What you choose will determine how your business will be governed.
+Accounting and Corporate Regulatory Authority will want this detail before you can register your business.

 You also must outline how the relationship between shareholders and the limited company will be conducted.

-Most likely, the company structure you need is that of a private limited (Ltd.) company.
-This is the most popular type of Singapore company.
-It’s the most advanced structure and the most flexible.
+Most likely, the business structure you need is that of a private limited (Ltd.) company.
+This is the most popular type among Singapore companies.
+It's the most advanced structure and the most flexible.

-A private limited company means your business is a separate legal entity.
+A private limited company means your business is a separate legal structure.
 You and other members have limited liability if the company fails.

 Your new business needs a name!
 Get creative or be literal.

-The usual restrictions apply: it can’t be identical to an existing private limited company or too similar to an established trademark (like Coca-Cola, for example).
-You can check your name’s availability on ACRA’s Bizfile+ portal.
+The usual restrictions apply: it can't be identical to an existing private limited company or too similar to an established trademark (like Coca-Cola, for example).
+You can check your name's availability with our tool.

 The final thing to be aware of is that your business' name cannot be ‘undesirable’.
 For example, avoid religious connotations or inappropriate language.